Vyral/krissy-mireles/_posts/2019-05-06-the-dos-and-donts-of-prepping-your-home-for-the-market.md

 If you’d like to talk more about prepping your home for sale or if you’re ready to start the home sale process, don’t hesitate to give me a call or send me an email.
 I’d be more than happy to give you a free home valuation and sit down for a consultation.&nbsp;

 As always, if you have any other real estate questions, feel free to reach out to me as well.
-I look forward to speaking with you.
+I look forward to speaking with you.&nbsp;

 &nbsp;